Hayes's ex-boss Pieri asked for high Libor rates, London court hears

-LONDON The former boss of Tom Hayes asked a colleague at his employer UBS UBSG.VX to ensure the Swiss-based bank kept Libor interest rates high in 2007, Southwark Crown Court in London heard.
+LONDON, June 11 The former boss of Tom Hayes asked a colleague at his employer UBS to ensure the Swiss-based bank kept Libor interest rates high in 2007, Southwark Crown Court in London heard.
 Hayes is on trial on charges of manipulating Libor rates.

 Yugo Matsumoto, a former Tokyo-based trader, contacted colleague Rolf Keiser to say senior manager Michael Pieri had asked for Libor rates, intended to reflect the rate at which banks lend to each other in different currencies over varying time frames, to be kept high, the court heard on Thursday.